Transform Your Home: A KonMari Journey to Calm Living

 It was this: "The clear kitchen table means we have played family games twice in the last 4 days!"

 That's joy, KonMari-style.
 Not a perfect home, but a home that makes space for connection.
+Their home had finally caught up with their lives.

-Life After Decluttering: An organised home for a busy family
+Life After Decluttering: An Organised Home for a Busy Family

 — Hannah

-1. Imagine your ideal day-to-day life: Before touching a single item, take time to think about how you want your home to feel and function.
+Before touching a single item, take time to think about how you want your home to feel and function.
 What would make mornings easier?
 Where do things always pile up?
 This will guide your decisions around what to keep and discard.

-3. Ask "does this fit our life now?": This is the time to choose the things that fit your current lifestyle - not the life from 5 years ago, or the one you think you 'should' have - it's ok to let these things go.
+This is the time to choose the things that fit your current lifestyle—not the life from five years ago or the one you think you 'should' have.
+It's okay to let these things go.

-These tips will get you moving in the right direction, but if, like Hannah, you find it difficult to find the time (and motivation) to declutter your home yourself, working with a professional organiser may make a difference.
+These tips will get you moving in the right direction.
+But if, like Hannah, you find it difficult to find the time (and motivation) to declutter your home yourself, working with a professional organiser may make a difference.

 We can achieve more in a few days than you might do in months of weekends.
 I'll keep you motivated, help you get unstuck when decisions are difficult, and use my experience to create systems that work for your family.
+Curious about how it works?
+Find out what to expect when you work with a professional organiser.

-Ready to declutter your home with the KonMari Method?
+Ready to Declutter Your Home with the KonMari Method?

 If you're ready to make your home work better for you, working with a professional organiser can make a real difference.
-As a KonMari Consultant based in Winchester, I help busy families across Hampshire, Surrey, Wiltshire and London create calm, organised homes that support their lives.
+As a KonMari Consultant based in Winchester, I help busy families across Hampshire, Surrey, Wiltshire, and London create calm, organised homes that support their lives.

 What would reclaiming just one space in your home make possible for you?

-We declutter and organise to clear space and time, so they can get on with what really matters: enjoying life.
+With eight years of experience as a KonMari Consultant, I've helped hundreds of clients let go of what no longer serves them - we declutter and organise to clear space and time, so they can get on with what really matters: enjoying life.

 Are you ready to start living A Life More Organised?

-m: 07740 782575
+m: 07740 782575 www.alifemoreorganised.co.uk

 I'd love to keep in touch - why not follow me on Instagram or join in the conversation in my Facebook group